 Gallery Vacancy (Nova sector, Shanghai, China)

 Founded in 2017, Gallery Vacancy acknowledges its fresh arrival on the world stage with its name, indicating an openness to new artists.
-It has since developed an impressive program, three of whom will be on view at Art Basel Miami Beach: Henry Curchod, whose monumental paintings and sculptural installations are narrative-driven and encourage prolonged engagement; Chen Ting-Jung, who explores collective memory and political identity through sonic installations and instrument-like sculptures; and Michael Ho, a second-generation Chinese immigrant born in the Netherlands who delves into notions of diaspora through richly patterned paintings.
+It has since developed an impressive program, three of whom will be on view at Art Basel Miami Beach: Henry Curchod, whose monumental paintings and sculptural installations are narrative-driven and encourage prolonged engagement; Sydney Shen, who examines the limitations of mentality in her enticing yet horrifying sculptures and installations; and Michael Ho, a second-generation Chinese immigrant born in the Netherlands who delves into notions of diaspora through richly patterned paintings.

 ILY2 (Survey sector, Portland, US)